 Receipts must accompany a completed expense report in order to be reimbursed for authorized business travel expenses.
 If original receipts are not available, the following are receipt alternatives to support documentation:

 - credit card statement, or

 - copy of canceled check.

-Certain expenses (i.e. parking, tolls or taxis) may not provide a receipt.
-In lieu of the receipt, an explanation which details the reason why a receipt was unavailable is required.
+Certain expenses (i.e. parking, tolls, or taxis) may not provide a receipt.
+In lieu of the receipt, an explanation which details why a receipt was unavailable is required.
 Additional approvals may be required.

-Without a receipt or alternative form of documentation, your reimbursement will be delayed or reduced.
+Without a receipt or alternative form of documentation, reimbursement will be delayed or reduced.

 - Transportation by airline, railroad, rental car, taxi, or limo (tip not to exceed 20% of the taxi/limo fare)

 - Parking and tolls

 - Business meals

 - Miscellaneous expenses (i.e.: long distance business calls, excess baggage fees)